ProfessorQu/ProfQ-Sorting/README.md

 from profq_sorting import counting_sort
 ```

 Counting sort works by creating a table of each element in the array and then **counts** their occurrences.
 After that it does a cumulative sum to figure out what each elements index is.
-After that it loops over the array and each time an item comes up it adds it to the output array at the index calculated and then subtracts one from that index.
+Then it loops over the array and each time an item comes up it adds it to the output array at the index calculated and then subtracts one from that index.

 ### Insertion Sort